 - More than just pack and ship the same day

-- Help to grow your customer base
+- Help growing your customer base

 - Proven recurring revenue model